-Steven Giannetta: The onsite beginning
+Steven Giannetta: The on-site beginning

-Steven began his career in construction in high school, when he took on a summer job as a general laborer at a small contractor.
-That summer, mixing concrete and setting up scaffolding convinced him to work towards a full-time career in construction.
+Steven began his career in construction in high school when he took on a summer job as a general laborer at a small contractor.
+That summer, mixing concrete and setting up scaffolding, convinced him to work towards a full-time career in construction.
 Later, he enrolled in a college program for Construction Engineering Technology Management.

 After a few years working in lumber and building materials, he made the switch to project coordination and junior estimating.

 That trajectory got him to Ingenuity, where Steven has been working since 2021.
-His main responsibilities include stewarding construction projects, supporting various team members from site supervisors to field staff, and protecting the client’s best interests.
+His main responsibilities include stewarding construction projects, supporting various team members from site superintendents to field staff, and protecting the client’s best interests.

 Steven’s firsthand experience in the construction industry, he says, is now an essential part of his project management work.